lfortran/lfortran/doc/src/asr/asr.md

 integer, so we also use kind=4 for the default logical.)

 ### Stmt nodes

-#### ExplicitDeallocate
-ExplicitDeallocate deallocates if allocated otherwise throws a runtime error.
+1. **ExplicitDeallocate**: It deallocates if allocated otherwise throws a runtime error.

-#### ImplicitDeallocate
-ImplicitDeallocate deallocates if allocated otherwise does nothing.
+2. **ImplicitDeallocate**: It  deallocates if allocated otherwise does nothing.

-#### GoTo
-GoTo points to a GoToTarget with the corresponding target_id within the same procedure.
+3. **GoTo**: It points to a GoToTarget with the corresponding target_id within the same procedure.
 We currently use `int` IDs to link GoTo with GoToTarget to avoid issues with serialization.

-#### GoToTarget
-An empty statement, a target of zero or more GoTo statements the `id` is only unique within a procedure.
+4. **GoToTarget**: An empty statement, a target of zero or more GoTo statements the `id` is only unique within a procedure.